 Students with recent bedside nursing experience in a Level III or IV NICU (highest level of neonatal care) are more likely to be successful in the program and on the NNP certification exam after graduation.
 Preceptors also require this experience prior to accepting students for clinical preceptorships.
-Without the requisite experience, students will not be able to secure a preceptor for the 600 hours in a Level III or IV NICU, which is required for certification and ultimately Advanced

-Practice Registered Nurse (APRN) licensure.
+Without the requisite experience, students will not be able to secure a preceptor for the 600 hours in a Level III or IV NICU, which is required for certification and ultimately Advanced Practice Registered Nurse (APRN) licensure.
 Under the proposed changes, only students with the required experience will be admitted to the program to ensure readiness for clinical experiences.

 Current Unconditional Admission Criteria Proposed Unconditional Admission Criteria GPA on last 60 hours of Undergraduate Program (BSN) (as calculated by Graduate Admissions of UTA) - 3.0.
 No change GRE two highest GRE scores will be used in admission process - Not required.
+No change

-No change TSE (Test of Spoken English) or TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) - TSE: Score of 40 or higher or TOEFL: Minimum of 550 on paper-based test, 213 on computer-based test, or 79 on the internet-based test and achieve the following minimum scores on subtests: Writing, 22; Speaking, 21; Reading, 20; and Listening, 16 or IELTS minimum score of 7.0.
+TSE (Test of Spoken English) or TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) - TSE: Score of 40 or higher or TOEFL: Minimum of 550 on paper-based test, 213 on computer-based test, or 79 on the internet-based test and achieve the following minimum scores on subtests: Writing, 22; Speaking, 21; Reading, 20; and Listening, 16 or IELTS minimum score of 7.0.
 No change Clinical Experience - For all high- acuity MSN NP Programs, (Acute Care Pediatrics, Neonatal and Adult Gerontology Acute Care), two years clinical experience as an RN in an acute care setting within the previous five (5) years is required.
 (Evaluated by the Associate Dean and/or designee.)
 Clinical Experience - For all high-acuity MSN NP Programs, (Acute Care Pediatrics, Neonatal and Adult Gerontology Acute Care), two years clinical experience as an RN in an acute care setting within the previous five (5) years is required.
 For the Neonatal NP Program, two (2) years full time clinical experience as an RN in a Level III or IV NICU within the previous five (5) years and current employment (minimum of one shift per week) in a Level III or IV NICU.
 (Evaluated by the Associate Dean and/or designee.)

-No change

-No change

-No change

-No change

-No change

-Proposed Conditional Admission Criteria

-No change
+Current and unencumbered RN License from Texas, a compact state, or other state board of nursing - Evaluated by Associate Dean or designee.
+No change Neonatal Resuscitation Program (NRP) - Required only for the Neonatal Nurse Practitioner Program.
+No change BSN from ACEN or CCNE Accredited Program - Evaluated by Associate Dean or designee.
+No change Undergraduate Level Statistics - Minimum grade of "C".
+No change Cardiopulmonary Resuscitation - Required for all.
 No change